panoptic-labs/docs/blog/2025-02-11-panoptic-launches-on-unichain/2025-02-11-panoptic-launches-on-unichain.md

 For traders seeking to optimize their strategies, Panoptic offers an intuitive platform packed with powerful tools for options and perps trading.

 To incentivize participation, the company launched the [Panoptic Incentive Points (Pips) Program](https://app.panoptic.xyz/leaderboard), designed to engage traders of all experience levels and reward them for their contributions.
-Pips are live for the WETH/USDC (0.3%) and WBTC/WETH (0.3%) markets on Uniswap v3, with additional markets on Uniswap v4 to follow.
+Pips are live for the WETH/USDC (0.3%) and WBTC/WETH (0.3%) markets on Ethereum Mainnet, with additional markets on Unichain to follow.

 The platform has undergone comprehensive [third-party security audits](https://panoptic.xyz/docs/security/security_audits) to ensure integrity and reliability.
 Panoptic has rolled out a public bug bounty program in partnership with [Cantina](https://cantina.xyz/welcome).